 How the LucidView Enforcer works

-Technically speaking the LucidView Enforcer’s content filter is a “DNS based content filter”, AND the Content access policy is enforced at a firewall level, meaning that the content filter is extremely difficult to circumvent.
+Technically speaking the LucidView Enforcer’s Content Filter is a “DNS based Content Filter” AND a “Firewall based Content Filter” in one solution, meaning that our Content Filter is extremely difficult to circumvent.

-This also means that non-DNS traffic, such as torrents, dark web, and connections hackers often used to gain remote unauthorized access to ransomware, can also be detected, reported on and disconnected.
+This also means that non-DNS traffic, such as torrents, dark web, and connections often used by hackers to gain remote unauthorized access to ransomware, can also be detected, reported on and disconnected.

-LucidView.net provides a well commented install script to interested parties.
+LucidView provides a well commented install script for MikroTik routers.
 This script, in a nutshell, does the following: